influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowStatus.md

 withResult(result)
 ```

-Result holds the result (stdout) of a script template
+"Result holds the result (stdout) of a script template"

 ## obj storedWorkflowTemplateSpec

-WorkflowSpec is the specification of a Workflow.
+"WorkflowSpec is the specification of a Workflow."

 ### fn storedWorkflowTemplateSpec.withActiveDeadlineSeconds